 Mira Sorvino doesn’t bare much flesh in “Naked,” but she reveals plenty nonetheless.
-Nicholas Wright’s version of Luigi Pirandello’s play proved a West End hit for the Almeida Theater Co., and it now serves as an intriguing vehicle for Oscar winner Sorvino’s return to the New York stage after several years of film success.
+Nicholas Wright’s new version of Luigi Pirandello’s 1922 play proved a West End hit for the Almeida Theater Co. with Oscar winner Juliette Binoche, and it now serves as an intriguing vehicle for Oscar winner Sorvino’s return to the New York stage after several years of film success.

 A rediscovered classic it isn’t, certainly — even in Wright’s crisp adaptation, its dialogue meanders oddly from the melodramatic to the cryptic, and director John Rando’s production stumbles accordingly.
 Audiences will probably be puzzled by Pirandello’s obstreperous combination of earthy comedy, high drama and existential reflections.
 But Sorvino, looking surprisingly willowy and ethereal, gives the Classic Stage Co. production a vitally tender, affecting center.
 In the lead role of a damaged young woman whose wayward life only seems real when it’s described in the newspapers, she gives a delicate, quietly captivating performance.